 Fuck white people, and, er, don’t worry about money either.

-This billboard originally said “Pour le Québec”, which means “For Quebec” in French.
+This billboard originally said “Pour le Québec”, which means “For Quebec”.
 But someone has added a few letters so it reads “A pourrir le Québec” instead, which means “Let’s let Quebec rot”.

 It was the glasses.

-I took the photo when the painter was adding the finishing touches.
+I took this photo when the painter was adding the finishing touches.
 If you go to Montreal in early August, you too can see artists painting murals.
 (It’s called the Under Pressure festival).

 Someone likes pandas.